bmallar/Horiseon-Refactor/README.md

     CSS CONDENCING

 First I made a font-family: in the universal for the font that everything had.
 The only two without the universal font is the header and footer, which was the same.
-NOTE-Didn't know how to combine these-NOTE
+NOTE-Didn't know how to combine the footer and header font family into one-NOTE

 .benefit-lead, .benefit-brand, .benefit-cost all had the same CSS so I merged them using commas